Adrianapip/dranalogs/content/post/banana_bread.md

 coverImage: /banana_bread.jpg/
 #minimum size for cover image is 1200x600 px
 metaAlignment: center
-draft: True
+draft: False
 ---
 The Patterson Banana Bread, passed down from my Grandma. <!--more-->

 Originally handwritten in an old cookbook, the recipe was passed down my Mom, complete with her Thai annotations.

+>"To Pim with Love, Mom.
+April 18, 1981"

 :alarm_clock:: 2 hours <br>
 :bread:: makes one loaf pan

->"To Pim with Love, Mom.
-April 18, 1981"

 ## Ingredients